cchitsiang/awesome-stars/topics.md

 ## python

+- [microsoft/agent-framework](https://github.com/microsoft/agent-framework) - A framework for building, orchestrating and deploying AI agents and multi-agent workflows with support for Python and .NET.
+- [bootdotdev/curriculum](https://github.com/bootdotdev/curriculum) - An open roadmap for Boot.dev's backend development curriculum
-- [MotiaDev/motia](https://github.com/MotiaDev/motia) - Modern Backend Framework that unifies APIs, background jobs, workflows, and AI Agents into a single core primitive with built-in observability and state management.
+- [MotiaDev/motia](https://github.com/MotiaDev/motia) - Multi-Language Backend Framework that unifies APIs, background jobs, workflows, and AI Agents into a single core primitive with built-in observability and state management.
 - [Marker-Inc-Korea/AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG) - AutoRAG: An Open-Source Framework for Retrieval-Augmented Generation (RAG) Evaluation & Optimization with AutoML-Style Automation
 - [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source stack for industrial-grade LLM applications.
 It unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
 - [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, ClickUp, Confluence, Notion, YouTube, GitHub, Discord and more.
 Join our